-As of December 31, 2017, our portfolio of intellectual property assets included approximately 2,872 registered patents and 338 pending patent applications.
-Approximately 2,092 and 147 of our patents and pending patents are novel in that they are not a foreign counterpart of an existing patent or patent application.
-Because we file patents in multiple jurisdictions, we additionally have approximately 971 registered and pending patents that relate to identical technical claims in our base patent portfolio.
+As of December 31, 2018, our portfolio of intellectual property assets included approximately 2,678 registered patents and 307 pending patent applications.
+Approximately 1,948 and 137 of our patents and pending applications, respectively, are novel in that they are not a foreign counterpart of an existing patent or patent application.
+Because we file patents in multiple jurisdictions, we additionally have approximately 730 registered patents and 170 pending applications that relate to identical technical claims in our base patent portfolio.
 Our patents expire at various times approximately over the next 19 years.
 While these patents are in the aggregate important to our competitive position, we do not believe that any single registered or pending patent is material to us.

 We have entered into exclusive and non-exclusive licenses and development agreements with third parties relating to the use of intellectual property of the third parties in our products and design processes, including licenses related to embedded memory technology, design tools, process simulation tools, circuit designs and processor cores.
 Some of these licenses, including our agreements with Silicon Works Co., Ltd. and ARM Limited, are material to our business and may be terminated by the licensors prior to the expiration of these licenses should we fail to cure any breach under such licenses.
 Our license with Silicon Works Co., Ltd. relates to our large display drivers, and our license from ARM Limited primarily relates to product lines in our Foundry Services Group business.
 The loss of either license could have a material adverse impact on our results of operations.
-Additionally, in connection with the Original Acquisition, SK Hynix retained a perpetual license to use the intellectual property that we acquired from SK Hynix in the Original Acquisition.
-Under this license, SK Hynix and its subsidiaries are free to develop products that may incorporate or embody intellectual property developed by us prior to October 2004.
+Additionally, in connection with the Original Acquisition, SK hynix retained a perpetual license to use the intellectual property that we acquired from SK hynix in the Original Acquisition.
+Under this license, SK hynix and its subsidiaries are free to develop products that may incorporate or embody intellectual property developed by us prior to October 2004.